Department of Health Behavior (HBEH)

 Courses for Graduate and Advanced Undergraduate Students

 561 Medical Reporting for Electronic Media (,HPM 551, JOMC 561) (3).
 See JOMC 561 for description.

 562 Science Documentary Television (HPM 552, JOMC 562,) (3).
 See JOMC 562 for description.

 600 Social and Behavioral Sciences in Public Health (3).
 This course focuses on social and behavioral science theories, research and interventions aimed at promoting health of individuals, groups, communities and populations.
 Two lecture hours per week.

-601 Principles of Statistical Inference for Health Behavior and Health Education (3).
+601 Principles of Statistical Inference for Health Behavior (3).
 Required preparation, knowledge of basic descriptive statistics.
 Majors only.
 Major topics include elementary probability theory, probability distributions, estimation, tests of hypotheses, paired and independent samples t-tests, ANOVA, linear and logistic regression, correlation and chi-squared procedures.
 SAS, a statistical software package, is used in the course.

 660 Medical Journalism (HPM 550, JOMC 560) (3).
 See JOMC 560 for description.

 690 Special Topics in Health Behavior (1-3).
 Special topics in health behavior.
 An experimental course designed for faculty who wish to offer a new course.
 Content will vary from semester to semester.

 Courses for Graduate Students